 If you are unable to visit our campus or the Open House times don't work for you, we will be happy to schedule a video call or campus visit with you at your convenience.
 Simply call our office and schedule a time!

 In-Person Interviews for LEAPYEAR outside of California:

 Each prospective LEAPYEAR student must have an in-person interview with one of our staff.
 These are generally held at our campus in California, but can also be done when staff travel to other parts of the country.
 These sessions may also be attended by people who haven't yet completed a LEAPYEAR application, but who wish to learn more about the program.
-We currently don't have plans to travel to other parts of the country during the summer of 2017, but check back here from time to time, as that may change.
+We will be traveling all over the country to attend Gap Year Fairs in January and February, and these are great times to interview with us in person.
 Please call our office to coordinate your interview.